sanekgusev/beemsterstraat370/index.md

 # Rental price and duration

-€ 1200/month, transferred monthly to our Dutch bank account.
+€ 1250/month, transferred monthly to our Dutch bank account.
 There are no contract signing fees.

-Gas/electricity, water, internet, etc. are __not__ included.
+Gas, electricity, water, internet/tv are __not__ included.

 The rental agreement will be signed for 2 years.
 As per the Dutch law the renter will be able to cancel the agreement with a 1 month notice at any time.